juliamajkowski/JuliaMajkowskiIT1025/Lab6/readme.md

 ### Anchor
 Also at the end of the path is the anchor.
 This tells the browser to load a specific part of the page.
 # Conclusion
+The purpose of this lab is to explore the protocols that provide support for internet communication such as IP, TCP/IP, and HTTP.
+Additionally the lab will reviewed Internet programming methodologies and practice creating a web page using HTML and CSS.
+The most difficult part was using the relative path to display the image on the web page and I ended up having to use the absolute path to the original website to get it to display correctly.
+Overall, the information regarding creating the web page using HTML was the most interesting and is something I look forward to getting more familiar with.